mehulagg/gitlab_test/doc/administration/custom_hooks.md

 NOTE: **Note:**
-If you are using [hashed storage](repository_storage_types.html#hashed-storage), the project's repository directory might not exactly match the instructions above.
+If you are using [hashed storage](repository_storage_types.html#hashed-storage), the project's repository directory might not exactly match the instructions below.
 In this case, to find the repository directory for a project, open the Admin panel on your instance, go to **Projects**, and select the project for which you would like to add a hook.
 You can find the path to the project's repository under **Gitaly relative path** on that page.